Functions

 Uses the following arguments:

 • file name - Name of the file that contains the information to be loaded.
-The file must reside in the $TRANSFORMER_RESOURCES directory.
+The file must be added as an external resource for the deployment.

 • restricted - Whether the file has restricted permissions.
 If set to true, the file must be owned by the system user who runs the Transformer and read and writable only by the owner.